Kemyke/AOC2023/README.md

 Day 2: now I see more simplier ways to solve it but it was easier than Day 1

 Day 3: maps are here again, my code is awful

+Day 4:

+Day 5: Part2 might be not complete however it works for my input.

+Day 6: Without any optimization the code runs fast

+Day 7: Some tricks to simplify code (character replacement)

+Day 8: Part 2 was solved by hand and with an online LCM multiplier.
+But I commited a working solution.